 When you enrol in either Fee for Service training or government subsidised training, the fee you are charged is for the whole qualification.
 This means you'll know the total cost of your course before you start.
 The fee you pay will depend on your eligibility and your previous study history.

 The fee you pay, or the fee exemption or Smart & Skilled Fee-Free Scholarship you receive, only covers your first attempt at your course, and the first attempt at any unit of competency within your course.
 If you want to repeat a unit of competency you should discuss this with your head teacher as soon as possible.
 A separate fee will be charged for any second or further attempt to successfully achieve a unit of competency and as this fee will be determined on your specific circumstances and training needs, this fee would not be known at time of enrolment.

 When your enrolment is complete and you have paid the applicable fees you will be entitled to attend class, participate in training, sit for examinations, receive educational awards, use amenities and services or receive an active TAFEcard (which provides access to library resources).

 If you have outstanding fees, please contact your college or campus to discuss and organise alternate arrangements.

-All Smart and Skilled student fees are subject to change by State Training Services.
+All Smart and Skilled student fees are subject to change by State Training Services NSW.

 All TAFE NSW fees and charges are reviewed on an annual basis and are subject to change.

-Students studying at Diploma or above level will be able to apply for a VET FEE-HELP loan.
-Eligible students in NSW government subsidised training places studying in selected Certificate IV courses may also be able to apply for a loan.
+Students studying at Diploma or above level may be able to apply for a VET Student Loan in approved courses.

 - In addition to the Smart and Skilled student fee, concession fee or fee-for-service amount, some courses have additional costs